kgruiz/concat-rs/README.md

 - Default output format is **XML**.
 - Use `-t, --text` for plain text output.
 - Output filenames default to `_concat-*` unless `-o, --output` is provided.
+- A metadata header (line and character counts per file) is included by default; disable with `-M, --no-metadata`.

 ### Output filename logic (when `--output` is not set)